 Dan knows his stuff!
 He is going to make sure we are well trained!

-So we've begun hiking in preparation and of course I pack a picnic lunch!
+So we've begun hiking in preparation and of course I pack a picnic lunch.

 As a bonus our training preparations will fill our summer with fun hikes and great picnics with terrific nutrition!
 We will enjoy the most amazing scenery the Sierras have to offer.

 Permits are required to hike Half Dome!
 Only 300 hikers are permitted per day.
 There is a pre-season lottery March 1-31st.
 You can apply right online, submitting your preference of days.
 Check back to see if you have been accepted.
 For more information click here.

-- Day of the hike dress for the weather in layers – you’ll start the hike early in the morning.
+You'll start the hike early in the morning.
 By the time you get to the top of Half Dome the weather can increase/decrease several degrees.

-- Bring plenty of water – a minimum of one gallon per person is recommend or if you carry less bring a water filter.
+A minimum of one gallon per person is recommend or if you carry less bring a water filter.
 We are going to do both.

-- Good footwear – for this hike you'll need hiking boots or hiking shoes.
+For this hike you'll need hiking boots or hiking shoes.
 Begin breaking them in early.
 Wear them at every opportunity; around the house, a walk around the neighborhood.
 Comfortable?
 Start wearing them on your hikes!

-- Essential Equipment – Light jacket, a sunhat, sunscreen, extra socks, flashlight with fresh batteries, map, water filter, first aide kit and cell phone (cell phone service may be available in different areas along the trail).
+Light jacket, gloves, a sunhat, sunscreen, extra socks, flashlight with fresh batteries, map, water filter, first aide kit and cell phone (cell phone service may be available in different areas along the trail).

-- Nutrition – you’ll be expelling a lot of energy during this 12 hour hike.
+You'll be expelling a lot of energy during this 12 hour hike.
 On your practice hikes learn what food best fuels your body!

-What are your plans for summer?
-Are you checking anything off your bucket list?
+What are your plans for summer, are you checking anything off your bucket list?